When will my baby get his First Tooth?

 Hope I provided you with some basic information about teething in babies.

-Share us with your experience on when and how your little one cut his/her first tooth.
+Share with us your experience on when and how your little one cut his/her first tooth.